powerhome/oss-guide/docs/resources/branding.md

 ## Branding and Open Source

 How and where does the company name show up in open source projects?
 The page seeks to clarify the general approach we take toward addressing three aspects of this question.

 There are three places where the company name may show up in an open source project.
 We’ll discuss what we do in most cases, and how we determine what makes sense.
 * **Copyright Declaration:** We will display the company name in the copyright declaration of an open source project.
 * **Project Name:** We do not put the company name (or any company name) in the project name.
 * **Code Location:** We will often publish a project in a company branded GitHub location.

 The **copyright declaration** statement will be found in the header of every source code file in projects we publish.
 It declares that the company is the copyright owner, and _it_ publishes the project.
 This assertion sometimes gives people pause and is worth explaining.
 Generally speaking, copyrights are granted to the author of a work once the work is fixed into a medium.
 In nearly all work-for-hire situations, an employed author executes a copyright assignment to the company thus transferring the copyright to the company.
 The details of how and where this plays out are specified in the copyright assignment agreement that the employee signs.
 It is difficult to generalize without pointing to the specific agreement text and how it operates in different jurisdictions (as the laws do differ).

 So what normally goes into the copyright declaration?
 Either:
 * The company name, for code published by the company.
 * A person’s name, for personally owned code not assigned to the company.
 * An entity name, for code assigned to an entity.

-Unless there are special circumstances regarding the ownership of the code, code we publish from the OSPO will have the company name in the copyright declaration.
+Unless there are special circumstances regarding the ownership of the code, code we publish from the SDRB will have the company name in the copyright declaration.

 The **project name** _could_ include a company name, but this is less common and often not advised.
 If we wanted people to know a project is ours, we _could_ put our name in the project name, either explicitly or implicitly.
 For example: years ago Yahoo published YUI, the (`Yahoo User Interface`) as a JavaScript framework for people to use on their websites (that had nothing to do with Yahoo’s sites.
 Current JavaScript frameworks don’t carry a company name in their titles.
 Frankly it probably turns people away from a project making it seem that the company seeks to control it.